pytroll/pyspectral/doc/37_reflectance.rst

-If the satellite observation is given in terms of the brightness temperature, then the corresponding spectral radiance can be derived by convolving the relative spectral response with the Planck function and diving by the equivalent band width:
+If the satellite observation is given in terms of the brightness temperature, then the corresponding spectral radiance can be derived by convolving the relative spectral response with the Planck function and divding by the equivalent band width:

 .. math::